 For some nonprofits, developing an online fundraising strategy, as discussed in Business 2 Community’s Building a Nonprofit Fundraising Strategy During Coronavirus, may be necessary.
-Additionally, SBA loans may be available to small business and private nonprofit organizations to help with the economic problems caused by coronavirus.
+Additionally, SBA loans may be available to small businesses and private nonprofit organizations to help with the economic problems caused by COVID-19.
 See the SBA Disaster Assistance in Response to the Coronavirus for information.

 For nonprofits that continue to serve the community, health and safety must be top concerns.
 With the threat of COVID-19, work cannot simply continue in the same way.
 Nonprofits must be conscious of:

 - Risk to clients: Your employees and volunteers could inadvertently spread the virus to your organization’s clients.

 - Risk to employees and volunteers: Anyone who serves the public is at risk.
 This is especially true of healthcare workers.

 - Risk to your nonprofit organization: Nonprofits could face employment practices claims, workers’ compensation claims, and liability claims– all arising from their actions (or lack of action) during this epidemic.